 The organizational chart clearly indicates all positions, delineating board and leadership roles and lines of authority.

-The qualifications of the Committee to Form/CMO are demonstrable with empirical data related to student performance, including students from diverse backgrounds and experiences, students with disabilities, English language learners, and other special populations.
+The qualifications of the Committee to Form (CMO for CMO Applicants) are demonstrable with empirical data related to student performance, including students from diverse backgrounds and experiences, students with disabilities, English language learners, and other special populations.

-The qualifications of the Committee to Form/CMO include experience with recruitment, hiring, and development of a highly effective staff.
+The qualifications of the Committee to Form (CMO for CMO Applicants) include experience with recruitment, hiring, and development of a highly effective staff.